Understanding the Role and Responsibilities of Leadership in Business

 A leader was once seen as someone who presided from on high, dispensing wisdom, reward and discipline.
 The historic view of a leader was of someone in command and control who took a strong role in issuing directives and enforcing their execution while remaining at a distance from the daily work.

 As times have changed, so has the role of a leader.
 Today's leader is focused on identifying and developing talent while laboring to create a healthy environment that allows individuals to apply their talents and skills in pursuit of key objectives.
-Creating this effective work environment requires that the leader focus on instilling and reinforcing key values, on modeling proper behaviors, and on instilling a sense of accountability to help teams and work groups succeed with their tasks.
+Creating this effective work environment requires that the leader focuses on instilling and reinforcing key values, on modeling proper behaviors, and on instilling a sense of accountability to help teams and work groups succeed with their tasks.

 Today's leader is in the middle of the action, providing support and ensuring proper direction instead of leading his team from on high.